5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- **Case 2: 3rd Party WiFi/BT Cards**.
 These require the [**1vyrain**](https://1vyra.in/) jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
 		- I use a WiFi/BT Card by Broadcom, so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
 Read the comments in the config for details.
 		- `BrcmFirmwareData.kext` is used for injecting firmwares for Broadcom devices.
 Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
-		- If you use a WiFi/BT Card from a different vendor than Intel or Broadcom, remove BluetoolFixup and the the Brcm Kexts
-		- Add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!
+		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

-8. **Kernel/Quirks**: If you are using a custom BIOS like 1vyrain, CFG lock will be disabled.
+8. **Kernel/Quirks**: If you are using the 1vyrain BIOS for the T530, CFG Lock will be disabled (not the case when using the T430 version, btw).
 In this case, you can disable the `AppleCpuPmCfgLock` Quirk.
 To figure out if the MSR 0xE2 register is unlocked, add `ControlMsrE2.efi` to `EFI/OC/Tools` and your config.plist (under `Misc/Tools`) and run it from the BootPicker.

 9. **Alternative/Optional Kexts**:
 	- **AppleIntelCPUPowerManagement** and **AppleIntelCPUPowerManagementClient** kexts from [**OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc) &rarr; Needed to re-enable ACPI CPU Power Management on macOS Ventura.
 If your CFG Lock is not disabled in BIOS, you need to disable these kexts and force-enable XCPM support instead